NeuMe-Neurotech/.github/profile/README.md

 We are building a future-proof platform designed specifically for the needs and affordability of the Indian healthcare system.

-✅ Prototype Developed: We have successfully developed and validated our first working prototype.
+ Prototype Developed: We have successfully developed and validated our first working prototype.

-⏳ Pilot Studies (3 Months): We are initiating trials with our partner hospitals to rigorously validate efficacy and gather crucial, real-world patient data.
+ Pilot Studies (3 Months): We are initiating trials with our partner hospitals to rigorously validate efficacy and gather crucial, real-world patient data.

-🇮🇳 India-First Design: Our solution is built with multi-language support and affordable deployment across both hospital and home settings.
+ India-First Design: Our solution is built with multi-language support and affordable deployment across both hospital and home settings.

-🔮 Future-Proof Platform: We are building in Multimodal Fusion to integrate data from EEG, fNIRS, eye tracking, and more, creating the most comprehensive cognitive profile available.
+ Future-Proof Platform: We are building in Multimodal Fusion to integrate data from EEG, fNIRS, eye tracking, and more, creating the most comprehensive cognitive profile available.

 Join Our Fight

 We are on a mission to make cutting-edge cognitive rehabilitation accessible to every Indian family who is hoping for a miracle.

-For Partnerships & Investors: Let's schedule a deeper technical dive.
-Contact us at partnerships@neume.tech.
+For Partnerships & Investors & Collaborations : Let's schedule a deeper technical dive.
+Contact us at contact@neumeneurotech.com

-For Clinicians & Hospitals: Interested in our pilot studies?
-Reach out to clinical@neume.tech.

-For Careers: Want to help us build the future of healing?
-See our open roles at careers@neume.tech.

 Let’s bring back the memories.
 Let’s bring back them.